-I haven't been able to collect my crates and bin yet how can I put out my recycling and refuse this week?
+I haven't been able to collect my crates and bin yet how can I put out my recycling and refuse?

 What if I still have some black council refuse bags left?